-- 14. At the time of IFC's initial investment and disbursement of funds to Dinant in 2009, Defendants were required by their own policies to investigate the human rights situation surrounding Dinant's occupation of land.
-Regardless, they also actually knew that Dinant's purported land ownership was highly contested in the Bajo Aguán, and that Dinant and its owner were connected to killings of the leaders and members of farmer cooperatives that challenged Dinant's ownership of the land. - 15.
+- 10. In April 2009, IFC made a significant investment in Dinant in the form of a \$30 million loan (the "2009 Dinant Loan").
+The loan was not disbursed until after a June 2009 military coup d'état in Honduras.
+Despite the fact that Honduras erupted into violence following the coup and there were public allegations linking Dinant's owner to the coup, IFC disbursed the first \$15 million of the loan in November 2009.
+While IFC has delayed the second \$15 million disbursement, it has not cancelled or recalled its loan. - 11.
+At the time of IFC's initial investment and disbursement of funds to Dinant in 2009, IFC was required by its own policies to investigate the human rights situation surrounding Dinant's occupation of land.
+Regardless, it also actually knew that Dinant's land ownership was highly contested in the Bajo Aguán, and that Dinant and its owner were connected to killings of the leaders and members of farmer cooperatives that challenged Dinant's ownership of the land. - 12.
 In the months and years following the 2009 Dinant Loan, scores of farmers and families, including the Plaintiffs, were killed, shot, and terrorized by and for the benefit of Dinant.
-These killings resulted in public outcry by international human rights organizations as early as November 2010, when an advocate for the farmers wrote to the President of IFC about the deaths of farmers at the hands of Dinant guards. - 16.
-Despite being alerted to the violence directly connected to Dinant, the Defendants found new ways to support the company. - 17.
-In 2009, IFC created Defendant IFC-AMC as a Limited Liability Corporation in Delaware.

-Since that time, IFC-AMC and IFC have acted jointly to provide new and additional funding and support even as international condemnation of Dinant's violent tactics continued to mount. - 18.
-In 2011, at the height of violence in the Aguán, IFC and IFC-AMC made a \$70 million investment in a Honduran Bank, Banco Ficohsa (the "2011 Ficohsa Investment").
-As part of this investment, IFC-AMC took a 10 percent ownership stake in Banco Ficohsa ("Ficohsa").
-In 2014, IFC-AMC purchased an additional \$5.5 million in Ficohsa equity. - 19.
-Ficohsa was one of Dinant's largest creditors, if not its largest.
-IFC and IFC-AMC made the 2011 Ficohsa Investment with full knowledge that Ficohsa was a critical source of capital for Dinant and that Dinant was involved in a violent land conflict.
-Moreover, the IFC and IFC-AMC specifically waived IFC's policies in order to allow Ficohsa to avoid reducing its lending to
+These killings resulted in public outcry by international human rights organizations as early as November 2010, when an advocate for the farmers wrote to the President of IFC about the deaths of farmers at the hands of Dinant guards. - Despite being alerted to the violence directly connected to Dinant, IFC found new ways to support the company. - 14.
+In 2009, IFC created Defendant IFC-AMC.
+Since that time, IFC-AMC and IFC have acted jointly to provide new and additional funding and support even as international condemnation of Dinant's violent tactics continued to mount. - 15.
+In 2011, at the height of violence in the Aguán, IFC and Defendant IFC-AMC made a \$70 million investment in a Honduran Bank, Banco Ficohsa (the "2011 Ficohsa Investment").
+As part of this investment, IFC-AMC took a 10 percent ownership stake in Banco Ficohsa